JuliaData/DataFrames.jl/docs/src/man/split_apply_combine.md

 `by` takes in three arguments: (1) a `DataFrame`, (2) one or more columns to split the `DataFrame` on, and (3) a specification of one or more functions to apply to each subset of the `DataFrame`.
 This specification can be of the following forms:
+1. standard column selectors (integers, symbols, vectors of integers, vectors of symbols, `All`, `:`, `Between`, `Not` and regular expressions)
-1. a `cols => function` pair indicating that `function` should be called with positional arguments holding columns `cols`, which can be a any valid column selector
+2. a `cols => function` pair indicating that `function` should be called with positional arguments holding columns `cols`, which can be a any valid column selector
-2. a `cols => function => target_col` form additionally
+3. a `cols => function => target_col` form additionally
    specifying the name of the target column (this assumes that `function` returns a single value or a vector)
-3. a `col => target_col` pair, which renames the column `col` to `target_col`
+4. a `col => target_col` pair, which renames the column `col` to `target_col`
-4. a `nrow` or `nrow => target_col` form which efficiently computes the number of rows in a group (without `target_col` the new column is called `:nrow`)
+5. a `nrow` or `nrow => target_col` form which efficiently computes the number of rows in a group (without `target_col` the new column is called `:nrow`)
-5. standard column selectors (integers, symbols, vectors of integers, vectors of symbols, `All`, `:`, `Between`, `Not` and regular expressions)
-5. several arguments of the forms given above, or vectors thereof
+6. several arguments of the forms given above, or vectors thereof
-6. a function which will be called with a `SubDataFrame` corresponding to each group;
+7. a function which will be called with a `SubDataFrame` corresponding to each group;
    this form should be avoided due to its poor performance unless a very large number of columns are processed (in which case `SubDataFrame` avoids excessive compilation)

-All forms except 6 can be also passed as the first argument to `map`.
+All forms except 1 and 6 can be also passed as the first argument to `map`.

 In all of these cases, `function` can return either a single row or multiple rows.
 `function` can always generate a single column by returning a single value or a vector.